seleniumbase/SeleniumBase/examples/visual_testing/ReadMe.md

 [<img src="https://cdn2.hubspot.net/hubfs/100006/images/SeleniumBaseText_F.png" title="SeleniumBase" align="center" height="38">](https://github.com/seleniumbase/SeleniumBase/blob/master/README.md)
 ### Automated Visual Testing (Layout Change Detection)

 Automated visual testing helps you detect when the layout of a web page has changed.
-Rather than comparing screenshots, layout differences are detected by comparing HTML tags and properties with a baseline.
+Rather than comparing screenshots, layout differences are detected by comparing HTML tags and attributes with a baseline.
 If a change is detected, it could mean that something broke, the web page was redesigned, or dynamic content changed.

 To handle automated visual testing, SeleniumBase uses the ``self.check_window()`` method, which can set visual baselines for comparison and then compare the latest versions of web pages to the existing baseline.